Dedicated Development Team vs. Offshore R&D Center Models: Commons, Differences, Use Cases

 We opened a separate branded office for the team with their own relaxation and work areas and hired the required number of developers and QA specialists.

-Throughout the process, Newxel supports the client by maintaining the overall support regarding procurement, managing talent, tax support, accounting and administering benefits, etc.
+Throughout the process, Newxel supports the client by maintaining the overall service regarding procurement, managing talent, tax support, accounting and administering benefits, etc.

 Find out more on how we built an R&D for Celeno.